mboinet/ttrss-mobile/README.md

 This webapp is a client for [Tiny Tiny RSS](http://tt-rss.org).
 It uses its [JSON API](http://tt-rss.org/redmine/projects/tt-rss/wiki/JsonApiReference).

-I wrote because the default mobile version was somtimes slow, limited and not in good shape.
+I started working on this because the default mobile version was somtimes slow, limited and not in good shape for future development.

 ttrss-mobile is using:
  * [jQuery Mobile](http://jquerymobile.com/)